TrellixVulnTeam/swahilipython_SCMU/Doc/library/types.rst

    module to be created and optionally its :term:`docstring`.

    .. note::
-      Use :func:`importlib.util.module_from_spec` to create a new module if you wish to set the various import-controlled attributes.
+      Use :func:`importlib.util.module_kutoka_spec` to create a new module if you wish to set the various import-controlled attributes.

    .. attribute:: __doc__